Ken Riley (priest)

-Kenneth Joseph Riley, OBE (born 25 June 1940) was the Dean of Manchester in the last decade of the 20th century and the first of the 21st.
+Kenneth Joseph Riley, OBE (25 June 1940 - 19 October 2025) was the Dean of Manchester in the last decade of the 20th century and the first of the 21st.

 Born on 25 June 1940, he was educated at Aberystwyth University and Linacre College, Oxford.
 He was ordained in 1965 and began his ministry as a curate at Emmanuel Church, Fazakerley.
 After this he was chaplain at Brasted Place College, then Oundle School and finally Liverpool University.
-From 1987 to 1993 he was precentor at Liverpool Cathedral when he was elevated to the deanery.
+From 1987 to 1993 he was precentor at Liverpool Cathedral when he was elevated to the deanery in Dean of Manchester.
 He was appointed an OBE in the 2003 New Year Honours List and retired in 2005.

+He died in 2025, aged 85.